 Is there any community outreach?
 Our primary outreach to the community is the preaching of the gospel.
 We also donate food, give counsel, and seek to assist anyone in need.

 What is BCA's Position on discipleship?
 We desire to see Christians know Christ, grow in grace, and enjoy God.
 The means by which we advance discipleship is (a) The Lord's Day Gathering (b) Sunday School (c) Wednesday Bible Study (d) Home Groups.

 What is the Order of Service?
 Click here

-What is the estimated length of entire service?
-1 hour, fifteen minutes (10:45-12pm)
+What is the estimated length of entire service? approximately 10:45-12pm

 Do you have Sunday Evening Service?
 No. Our home groups meet on Sunday Evenings.

-Do you have a formal greeting time during service?
+Is there a formal greeting time during service?
 No, however people do mingle before and after the service.